-Fellowship training takes place at the Children’s National Health System Sheik Zayed Main Campus.
-Located in Washington, DC, the hospital provides care for regional as well as international patients and offers the trainee exposure to the full range of pediatric surgical disease and its complexity.
-The Division of Pediatric Surgery preforms over 3,500 cases annually, offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
+Fellowship training takes place at the main campus at Children’s National Hospital.
+Located in Washington, D.C., the hospital provides care for regional as well as international patients and offers fellows exposure to the full range of pediatric surgical disease and its complexity.
+The Division of General and Thoracic Surgery performs over 3,500 cases annually offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
 Graduating fellows finish with an average of 1200 cases encompassing all pediatric surgery index categories as well as innovative techniques.

-Together, the senior and junior fellows lead a busy pediatric surgical team.
-The pediatric surgical service consists of 4th and 2nd year general surgical residents, nurse practitioners and medical students.
-The average daily census is 30-40 patients, a significant portion comprised by neonatal patients.
+Together the senior and junior fellows lead a busy pediatric surgical team.
+The pediatric surgical service consists of 4th and 2nd-year general surgical residents, nurse practitioners and medical students.
+The average daily census is 30-40 patients, a significant portion comprised of neonatal patients.
 Fellows are encouraged and supported to develop autonomy and direct care.
 An attending surgeon rounds with the team daily to provide appropriate supervision while encouraging independent decision making.
 The successful fellow takes ownership of the service, facilitates communication and develops effective working relationships to provide compassionate care for children and families.

-Fellows rotate on the pediatric surgical service as a continuous block with the exception of a 2 week required NICU elective.
-Additional electives in ENT, urology, or cardiac surgery can be arranged based on the fellow’s interest and needs.
+Fellows rotate on the pediatric surgical service as a continuous block with the exception of a two-week required NICU elective.
+Additional electives in ENT, Urology and Cardiac Surgery can be arranged based on the fellow’s interest and needs.
 Surgical education is also enhanced by exposure to multidisciplinary, clinical programs that have been developed within the institution and include: